 The Center also provides Healing or Listening Circles for cases involving several perspectives, for youth and for groups within our First Parish community.
 We provide all the training for our facilitators and Circle keepers, to individuals within the First Parish community, and to Unitarian church communities across Maine.
 To date, we have worked with 24 youth, ranging in age from 10 to 18, in facilitated dialogue and in Circles.
 Some cases take months to resolve and some take a few weeks.
 Some came to us through schools, some through the Department of Corrections.

 First Parish members continue efforts to reach out to Portland immigrants.
-Our work includes regular participation in monthly Welcoming Immigrants Network meetings; Hosting the Al Zahraa Arabic School which meets in the RE classrooms on Saturday and Sunday afternoons, and occasional events in the Parish Hall.
+Our work includes running the Friends of Safe Harbor Cooking Class where we strive to make meaningful connections with new immigrants (first Wednesday each month from 5-7 pm in the Community Room), regular participation in monthly Welcoming Immigrants Network meetings, and occasional events in the Parish Hall.

 This is currently a temporary committee set up to prepare for a day-long workshop that will be facilitated by REACH, the Maine Wabanaki community outreach organization.
 The workshop will educate attendees and prepare them for advocacy work with Native Americans.